spoddutur/my-notes/solr3.md

 # Relevancy Tuning with Field Boosts

 ### Problem statement:
-A naive lucene user might conveniently apply field boosts like `**qf=title^10 tags^7 description^1**` and assume that search results will be sorted with title given the best i.e., 10 times importance, tags are given 7 times boost and description comes next.
+A naive lucene user might conveniently apply field boosts like **`qf=title^10 tags^7 description^1`** and assume that search results will be sorted with ```title``` matched documents given 10 times boost, ```tags``` matched documents are given 7 times boost and description comes next.

 ### Discussion: Improper Field Boosts can cause unexpected surprising results
-In this article, am going to discuss on how inspite of having boosting `title` field higher than `tags` field, the final results might show 100’s of good `tags` matches followed by good `title` matches.
+In this article, am going to discuss on how inspite of boosting `title` field higher than `tags` field, the final results might show 100’s of good `tags` matches followed by good `title` matches.
 Following example illustrates this case:

 With **`title^10 tags^7`** field boosts, a search on **`Chemotherapy & Cancer`** can return documents in following ranked order :
 1. Cancer Treatment Options and Technologies